-- PJM RTO The PJM RTO portion of the load model is based on PJM historical hourly load data.
-The most recent seven to ten historic delivery years for which both PJM and World hourly load data are available, is used.
-The hourly load history files can be updated any time prior to a reliability study.
+PJM RTO - The PJM RTO portion of the load model is based on PJM historical hourly load data.
+The most recent time period comprising at least seven historical delivery years for which both PJM and World hourly load data are available, is used.
 The PJM Load Forecast Report supplies the PJM peak and seasonal load forecasts.
 The PJM load forecast is developed by PJM staff and reviewed by the Load Analysis Subcommittee and the Planning Committee.
-The PJM staff also complies and submits data for the annual RF regional reports and for the EIA-411. - World Historical hourly load data are obtained from the surrounding NERC Regional Reliability Councils: RF, SERC, MISO, & NPCC (including Canada).
+World - Historical hourly load data are obtained from the surrounding NERC Regional Reliability Councils: RF, SERC & MISO, & NPCC.
 PJM Staff gathers data from publicly available sources on the FERC web site.

-The load model used in most PRISM studies is called PLOTS (Peak Load Ordered Time Series) and is maintained by the WeekPeakFreq program.
+The load model used in PRISM studies is called PLOTS (Peak Load Ordered Time Series) and is maintained by the WeekPeakFreq program.
 The load model consists of 52 week's daily peak load distributions and through the use of a mean and standard deviation for each week.
 It is based on a user-specified number of years of the latest available historical loads, consistent with World load data.
 For individual PJM RTO load deliverability areas, these loads are obtained from the internal PJM system telemetered data stored in the PJM Information Warehouse (PIW).
 Typically, holiday and weekend loads are excluded but a seven day load model can also be performed.